 Campo dei Fiori and the Jewish Ghetto

 From Piazza Venezia to the Tiber, you’ve got beautiful ancient ruins, the Jewish Ghetto, lively Campo dei Fiori, and my favorite piazza in Rome, Piazza Farnese.
-This district has the atmosphere (and history) of the area around Piazza Navona and the Pantheon, with one-third of the crowds.
+This district has the atmosphere (and history) of the area around Piazza Navona and the Pantheon, with half of the people.

 Just over the Tiber from Campo dei Fiori and the Ghetto is Trastevere, an atmospheric district that, today, is as likely to be home to American study-abroad students, expats and wealthy Italians as the working-class and bohemian Romans who once lived here.
-Still, the neighborhood remains charming, with lots of corners and tiny streets where life is still lived much as it would have been decades ago.
+Still, the neighborhood remains charming.
+There are plenty of corners and tiny streets where life is still lived much as it would have been decades ago.

 If you find the center of Rome’s centro storico too confusing and chaotic, consider Prati.
 This area around the Vatican, just over the river from sights like Piazza Navona and Piazza del Popolo, was laid out in the 19th century, so its grid system and wide boulevards look more continental and, well, organized than the rest of Rome.

-While the area right around the Vatican museums and St. Peter’s is extremely touristy, once you get a little farther away, authentic restaurants and the rhythm of daily life in Rome abound.
+The area right around the Vatican museums and St. Peter’s is extremely touristy.
+But once you get a little farther away, authentic restaurants and the rhythm of daily life in Rome abound.
 It’s also easier to find cheaper accommodation here.

 If you liked this post, you’ll love The Revealed Rome Handbook: Tips and Tricks for Exploring the Eternal City, available for purchase on Amazon or through my site here!
 I’m also free for one-on-one consulting sessions to help plan your Italy trip.